FarronF/limerick-council-meetings/meetings/2022/03/24-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 24th March 2022.md

 Limerick City and County Council to complete a pedestrian footpath and review traffic calming

-measures from Elton Close housing estate to Elton village.--- 3
+measures from Elton Close housing estate to Elton village.
+---
+3

 QUESTIONS